nashkell/dnd-lmop/TLDR.md

 ### Name

 Finally, make a name.
-A good DM will enforce that you call all the other players by their character names, so **make sure yours is funny**.
-Try a dick or poop joke here.
+A good DM will enforce that you call all the other players by their character names.

 Alternately, you can just use this [character name generator](https://www.wizards.com/dnd/article5.asp?x=dnd/dx20010202b) and see what happens.

 ### Character Sheets

-Now that you've chosen your **race**, **class**, **alignment** and **name**, find the right **character sheet** for that combination of race and class in [this directory](/character_sheets) and print it out.
-This is yours now.
-Fill in your alignment and name at the top, then read over the sheet.
-You'll see that you already have your stats calculated and a list of weapons and items in your inventory that you'll start the game with.
-Hooray!
+Now that you've chosen your **race**, **class**, **alignment** and **name**, please follow the link to our campaign [DnDBeyond](https://www.dndbeyond.com/) and create a free account to generate your character.
+It is a fully intuitive character builder and very robust character sheet.
+This character sheet will also link up to our discord server.
+You can get the link from the **_weblinks_** channel.

 #### Important Numbers

-On your sheet, there are a few important numbers (and some unimportant ones that we're going to ignore). **Hit Points (HP)**, which are how much damage you can take before you die, **Armour Class (AC)**, which is how well you are defended against enemy blows, and six **ability modifiers**, which are numbers added to your rolls for certain tasks.
+On your sheet, there are a few important numbers. **Hit Points (HP)**, which are how much damage you can take before you die, **Armour Class (AC)**, which is how well you are defended against enemy blows, and six **ability modifiers**, which are numbers added to your rolls for certain tasks.
 They correspond to:

 | Ability    | Meaning | Modifies |
 |:------------- |:----------------|:-------------|